Trump tells "weak" governors they "have to dominate" as civil unrest divides the nation

 President Trump unloaded on the nation's governors Monday morning, calling them "weak" for failing to more aggressively enforce law and order over the weekend, as some of the nation's biggest cities burned in the wake of the death of George Floyd.

-On the video teleconference, the president warned that the law enforcement presence across Washington is set to intensify today.
+On a video teleconference, the president warned that the law enforcement presence across Washington is set to intensify later Monday.
+He said the protests are ruining the nation's standing on the world stage.
+And he called on governors to pass new bans on flag burning, a constitutionally protected expression of free speech.

-"Washington was under very good control, but we're going to have it under much more control," he said, according to audio of the meeting obtained by CBS News.
+"Washington was under very good control, but we're going to have it under much more control," Mr. Trump said, according to audio of the meeting obtained by CBS News.
 "We're going to pull in thousands of people."
 He added later: "We're going to clamp down very, very strong."

 One participant on the call described the president's words and tone as "unhinged."